Umblife/EdgeSiteMute/README.md

 # EdgeSiteMute

-the extension to mute a specific site
+the extension to mute a specific site(It is similar to chrome's "mute this site")

 # How to use